 Calçots & Mozzarella di Bufala Campana £8.50.
 Creamy mozzarella with sweet green onion nestling on a sweet smokey romesco sauce – it was a wonderful dish.

 Senorio Ibérico Bellota Paleta D.O.P £12.
-Comes with intense savoury flavour and a must with the bread.
+Comes with intense savoury flavour and a must with the bread to cut the richness.

 Smoked Eel, Rhubarb & Soda Bread £9.
 Meaty hunks of smoked oily eel all balanced out by the cream cheese and tart rhubarb.
 It was a stand out plate of food for me.